 Conscious Growth Club

-Update Mar 26: So far 103 people have asked to be added to the Early Access notification list, and I expect to open the group for early access by March 31st.
+Update April 5: So far 133 people have asked to be added to the Early Access notification list.
 The members-only discussion group is up and running, and the membership site is in development now.
 For the latest CGC progress updates, see the News section.

 This page is a work in progress to share the evolving idea of a one-year group coaching program to be launched in Spring 2017.
 If you'd like to share feedback on any of the ideas here, please send a message through the contact form.
 If you'd like to be notified when this group launches, please join the mailing list.